Makati City, Philippines

 Is there a lot of diversity?
 Are people in Makati City accepting of differences?

 "Yes, Makati City in the Philippines is known for its significant diversity.
 It is a bustling metropolis that attracts people from all walks of life, including locals from different regions of the Philippines, as well as a large number of expatriates from various parts of the world.
 This diversity is reflected in the city's vibrant culture, food, and lifestyle.
 In terms of acceptance of differences, Makati City is generally considered to be open and welcoming.
 The city's cosmopolitan nature means that its residents are accustomed to interacting with people of different backgrounds, cultures, and beliefs.
 This acceptance is also reflected in the city's policies and initiatives, which often promote inclusivity and respect for diversity.
-However, like any city, individual experiences may vary and there can be instances of prejudice or discrimination," remarked one expat living in Makati City, Philippines.
+However, like any city, individual experiences may vary and there can be instances of prejudice or discrimination," wrote a member in Makati City.

 What are the schools in Makati City like?